- 5 Min Read

 The alternator can be broken down into five key parts when determining what went wrong.
 The five are the pulley, rotor, stator, rectifier, and voltage regulator.
 A failed pulley is easy to change and can be done at come.
 A failed stator isn't either of those things.

-Just about every car from the last decade uses a decoupler pulley on their alternator.
+Just about every car from the last decade uses a decoupler pulley on its alternator.
 This pulley type allows the pulley to spin at the engine's direct speed during acceleration and allows the alternator to spin freely during deceleration.
 The pulleys remain decoupled during acceleration when they fail, causing the rotor not to spin and no electric charge to be produced.
-If you determine that tfhe pulley is the issue, head to our website and look up the correct pulley for your vehicle.
+If you determine that the pulley is the issue, head to our website and look up the correct pulley for your vehicle.
 They are sold separately from the alternators, allowing you to change them in your garage with the help of this CTA pulley tool.

 The next part that often fails is the internal voltage regulator.
 An internal regulator allows for better packaging and fewer alternator wires.
 Similarly to the pulley, the regulators can be purchased and replaced on the alternator without replacing the entire alternator unit.
 As the name suggests, the voltage regulator determines how much juice the battery receives from the alternator.
 A broken regulator can lead to too much or not enough voltage being sent to the battery.
 Each of those issues has its own separate effects.

 The rotor, stator, and rectifier are all inside of the alternator case.
-Parts can be bought, but aren't easy to source and difficult to replace by a DIYer.
+Parts can be bought but aren't easy to source and difficult to replace by a DIYer.
 We recommend replacing the entire unit if any of these three pieces cause the failed alternator.

-What Should You do When the Battery Light Illuminates?
+What Should You Do When the Battery Light Illuminates?

-We recommend that you pick up a multimeter and test the battery yourself, if you prefer to do it yourself.
+We recommend that you pick up a multimeter and test the battery yourself if you prefer to do it yourself.
 Multimeters are cheap and can be used for so much more than a simple alternator test.
 We wouldn't use the other two tests for definitive answers to what your charging system problem might be, but they will work in a pinch.

 There isn't any shame in taking the car to a local repair shop if you aren't confident in your own mechanical aptitude.
 They'll run the same test we showed here and help you get back to a healthy and fully functioning charging system.